mwakaba2/jupyterlab-notifications/README.md

   "recordTiming": true
 }
 ```
-* [BETA] the cell timing doesn't need to be enabled for Jupyterlab >= 3.1 and Jupyterlab notification version 0.3.0.
+* The cell timing doesn't need to be enabled for Jupyterlab >= 3.1 and Jupyterlab notification version >= v0.3.0.

 ## Install